eruecco87-zz/microwave/README.md

 ### Changelog

+#### 1.2.0 (1-23-2015)
+- language select (feature) *currently only in english and spanish*.
+- small code refactoring overall.

 #### 1.1.0 (1-22-2015)
 - add and manage multiple devices (feature).
 - small code refactoring on angular services and controllers.